Cavinti: Climate

 Like most areas in the province of Laguna, the Climate of Cavinti is characterized by two pronounced seasons: dry from March to May and wet during the rest of the year.

 Barangays

-Cavinti is politically subdivided into 2 urban and 17 rural barangays.
+Cavinti is politically subdivided into 19 barangays, as indicated below.
+Each barangay consists of puroks, and some have sitios.

+Currently, there are two barangays which are classified as urban (highlighted in bold).